kostasCode/Robotics-I-8.012/ur5e_Paletizing_project/README.md

 # Pick and place / paletizing using Ur5e
 A real application for becoming familiar with the way of controlling a robot using the local tablet throw Docker web based simulation
+(check small guide for polyscope installation in Docker)